 Camper Profiles are not required to be submitted for children enrolling in Exploring Nature Together camps.
 Camper Profiles are not required to be submitted for children who have a Student Profile on file from the 2022-2023 school year.

 Important Camp Notes

-Any members taking part in the lottery will receive camp confirmations or wait list notifications by the end of the day on Friday, February 5.
-Emailed invoices will be sent the week of February 8.
+An automated email reply will be sent after submitting each camper profile, as well as after submitting the Camp Registration form.
+Any members taking part in the lottery will receive camp confirmations and/or waitlist notifications by the end of the day on February 8.
+Emailed invoices will be sent prior to February 17.

 Cancellation & Change Policy